Frequently Asked Questions

 - State Department travel warnings

 Some subjects and publications, however, are not usually found in government documents.
 Government information published by private companies as well as cooperative publications (those jointly published by the government and a private organization) are not included.
 Therefore, we do not receive the Census microfilm which includes detailed biographical and genealogical information.
-(However, this information is available in a database to which the library subscribes, HeritageQuest Online.)
+(However, this information is available in databases such as Ancestry.com and HeritageQuest that are available at some public libraries with genealogy services, such as the Amarillo Public Library Downtown Branch.)
 We also do not receive the publications of political parties or campaigns.
 While election information can be found, it tends to be the results of elections, not campaign information from politicians who are not yet government officials.

 The Cornette Library is in the center of the West Texas A&M University campus (Building 17).
 You may park on campus with a free Visitor Parking Permit, available from the JBK Information Desk (Building 2) or University Police Department (Building 8).
 30-minute parking spaces do not require a parking permit.
 More parking information.